praekeltfoundation/molo/docs/template-patterns.rst

 Praekelt Molo Design System
 ---------------------------

-Molo design system a living document of visual design components, elements markups, which provides a set of reusable patterns that can be combined to make a cohesive website.
+Molo design system a living document of visual design components and element markups, which provides a set of reusable patterns that can be combined to make a cohesive website.
 It documents the visual language, such as header styles and color palettes, used to create the site.
-This way, it’s a one-stop place for the entire teams to reference when discussing new site designs and iterations.
+It's purpose is as a one-stop place for the entire team to reference when discussing new site designs and iterations.

-The design system will make it easy to build/scaffold custom Molo mobisites from our Python Django Molo Framework with a consistent look and feel using predefined Molo Core patterns and features - without reverse engineering our styles.
-The Design System and Molo Core serve as a single source of truth for our Frontend Templates stack, to help us establish cohesive user experience, common taxonomy, enforce a modular approach and good quality code on mobile site applications.
+The design system will make it easy to build/scaffold custom Molo mobi-sites from our Molo Framework with a consistent look and feel using predefined Molo Core patterns and features - without reverse engineering our styles.
+The Design System and Molo Core serve as a single source of truth for our Frontend Templates stack, to help us establish cohesive user experience, a common taxonomy, enforce a modular approach and good quality code on mobile site applications.

 Mote is a container that renders pattern libraries being built by  _`Praekelt.com`: http://www.praekelt.com/

 Website Components